Weighted Bilinear Coding over Salient Body Parts for Person Re-identification: Introduction

 Motivated by the success in image classification~\cite{googlenet/SzegedyLJSRAEVR15,resnet/HeZRS16,vggnet/SimonyanZ14a}, semantic segmentation~\cite{long2015fully} and tracking~\cite{fan2017parallel,fan2017sanet}, convolutional neural networks (CNNs)~\cite{lecun1989backpropagation} have been widely utilized for Re-ID because of its power in learning discriminative and representative features.
 Being an end-to-end architecture, CNNs directly take as input the raw images, and hierarchically aggregate local features into a final vectorized representation for further processing.
 In such Re-ID solutions, one crucial problem is how to aggregate the intermediate convolutional features to build more discriminative appearance representation for better recognition performance.
 For the sake of efficiency and simplicity, most CNN based approaches use global average pooling (GAP) to aggregate the convolutional features to represent human appearance~\cite{deep_aligned/ZhaoLZW17,pose_driven/SuLZX0T17}.
 However, discarding the information of feature correlations as well as the various feature importance across different locations, GAP leads to suboptimal aggregated appearance representation.

-To deal with this issue, in this paper, we propose a novel \emph{weighted bilinear coding} (WBC) model for discriminative feature aggregation in CNNs, which is able to model richer higher-order feature interactions as well as the various feature impacts for Re-ID.
-In our WBC model, the bilinear coding takes into consideration the channel-wise correlations of each local feature.
+To deal with this issue, in this paper, we propose a novel \emph{weighted bilinear coding} (WBC) framework for discriminative feature aggregation in CNNs, which is able to model richer higher-order feature interactions as well as the various feature impacts for Re-ID.
+The superiority of our WBC framework comes from two aspects: Firstly, the bilinear coding takes into consideration the channel-wise correlations of each local feature.
 In comparison to global average pooling, bilinear coding captures richer feature information.
-Meanwhile, considering that the features at different locations have different impacts on the recognition performance, we further introduce a weighting scheme into bilinear coding, which adaptively weighs different features according to their relative importance in recognition.
-The proposed WBC model is flexible and can be embedded into arbitrary networks.
+More importantly, considering that the features at different locations have different impacts on the recognition performance, we further introduce a weighting scheme into bilinear coding, which adaptively weighs different features according to their relative importance in recognition.

+The proposed WBC framework is flexible and can be embedded into arbitrary networks as a feature aggregation part.
+The WBC framework provides a new template for higher-order feature aggregation and the popular Re-ID models such as Refined Part Pooling (PCB-RPP)~\cite{sun2018beyond} assembled with WBC get a significant improvement in performance compared to the original models.

 To deal with the problem of spatial misalignment in Re-ID, we integrate the proposed WBC model with a salient part net to pursue part-aligned discriminative representation for Re-ID.
-In specific, the salient part net is used to derive salient human body parts, then we apply the proposed WBC on each part to obtain corresponding discriminative feature representation.
+In specific, the salient part net is used to derive several salient human body parts, then we apply the proposed WBC on each part to obtain corresponding discriminative feature representation.
 The final representation for each human image, formed by concatenating the features of each part, bears the properties of both discriminability and resistance to spatial misalignment.
-The proposed Re-ID system, which is end-to-end trainable, is illustrated in Figure \ref{fig:proposed_model}.
+So the representations over the parts are learned end to end and the similarities between the corresponding parts are aggregated.
+Therefore, each branch of the salient part net can learn attention mask of a local area of original feature map due to feature concatenation and triplet loss learning.
+The proposed Re-ID framework with salient part net and WBC, is illustrated in Figure \ref{fig:proposed_model}.

-In summary, we make the following contributions: \begin{itemize} \item We propose a novel WBC model for representative and discriminative feature aggregation, which can be flexibly plugged into existing deep architectures.
+In summary, we make the following contributions: \begin{itemize} \item We propose a novel framework for representative and discriminative feature aggregation considering channel-wise correlations of aligned local features, which can be flexibly plugged into existing deep architectures.

-\item To alleviate the spatial misalignment problem, we integrate the WBC model with a salient part generation network to pursue part-aligned discriminative features in an end-to-end trainable network for Re-ID.
+\item To alleviate the spatial misalignment problem, we integrate the WBC model with a salient part network to pursue part-aligned higher-order interacted features in an end-to-end trainable network for Re-ID.